 Early use and overuse of cow's milk exacerbates existing causes of iron deficiency in infants.
-Less often, the problem is due to a severe blood loss or something interfering with the body's ability to absorb iron, such as a medication the infant is taking or a chronic illness.
+Less often, the problem is due to a severe blood loss or something interfering with the body's ability to absorb iron, such as a medication the infant is taking or a chronic illness involving the stomach or intestines.
 Premature and low-birth-weight babies are at greater risk.
 Breast-fed babies usually obtain enough iron, unless the nursing mother's own supply is low.

-However, the American Academy of Family Physicians (AAFP) and the U.S. Preventive Services Task Force have concluded that evidence is insufficient to recommend for or against routine screening for iron deficiency anemia in asymptomatic children ages 6 to 12 months.
+However, the U.S. Preventive Services Task Force has concluded that the current evidence is insufficient to assess the balance of benefits and harms of screening for iron deficiency anemia in children ages 6 to 24 months.

-Like several other organizations, including the U.S. Centers for Disease Control and Prevention, AAP recommends that infants and toddlers be screened at any point if risk factors are known to be present or if a child is at high risk.
+Like several other organizations, including the U.S. Centers for Disease Control and Prevention (CDC), the AAP recommends that infants and toddlers be screened at any point if they have risk factors, including:

 - Premature birth or low birth weight

 - Households with a low income or living in poverty

 - Exclusive breastfeeding beyond 4 months of age without supplemental iron